 ‘Financing welfare state in Thailand’, in C. Aspalter (ed.)
 Financing Welfare State Systems in Asia, London: Routledge (forthcoming, expected 2019/2020).

-(2019b) ‘Book Review: Giugale, M 2017, Economic Development: What every one needs to know (second edition), Oxford University Press, New York’, Forthcoming in the Journal of Southeast Asian Economies (formerly ASEAN Economic Bulletin).
+(2019a) ‘Book Review: Giugale, M 2017, Economic Development: What every one needs to know (second edition), Oxford University Press, New York’, Journal of Southeast Asian Economies (formerly ASEAN Economic Bulletin), Vol. 36, No. 1 Link

 (2018a) ‘Book Review: Milanovic, B 2016, Global inequality: a new approach for the age of globalization, Harvard University Press, Cambridge MA’, Singapore Economic Review, Vol. 63, No. 03, pp.793-797 Link